aosabook/500lines/spreadsheet/chapter.md

 The `script src="…"` tags load JS resources from the same path as the HTML page.
 For example,  if the current URL is `http://audreyt.github.io/500lines/spreadsheet/index.html`, then `lib/angular.js` refers to `http://audreyt.github.io/500lines/spreadsheet/lib/angular.js`.

-The `if (!window.Spreadsheet)` conditional tests if `main.js` is loaded correctly; if not, it tells the browser to load the `es5/index.html` page instead.
+The `if (!window.Spreadsheet)` line tests if `main.js` is loaded correctly; if not, it tells the browser to navigate to `es5/index.html` instead.
 This _redirect-based graceful degradation_ technique ensures that, for pre-2015 browsers with no ES6 support, we can use the translated-to-ES5 versions of JS programs as a fallback.

 The next two line loads the CSS resource, closes the `head` section, and begins the `body` section: